 Technical Report Route

-If you do not hold the required academic qualifications for CEng registration with the Engineering Council (UK) once you have gained MCIBSE you can go through our Technical Report Route (TRR) to become registered.
+This is the second stage of the Alternative Route for those that don't hold the required academic qualifications for CEng registration with the Engineering Council (UK).
+Once you have gained MCIBSE you can go through our Technical Report Route (TRR) to gain CEng registration.

 Engineering Council Registration Only

-This route is available to those who have undertaken further learning and wish to apply for CEng Registration.
+This is the second stage of the Alternative route for those who have undertaken appropriate further learning to Masters level and wish to apply for CEng Registration.
 You must currently hold MCIBSE to gain this registration with the Engineering Council.

 If you already hold CEng registration with the Engineering Council, you may be able to apply for MCIBSE via our fast-track route.
 Applicants are asked to demonstrate their competence at CEng level in the building services engineering field through the submission of a 2000 word competence statement and supporting documentation.